volety17/JavaScript-blog/cl5vrpib204fnisnvhkuvg1l9.md

 ## Learn JavaScript Fundamentals

 Welcome **Tech Savvys** to the new way of learning JavaScript.
-I will be covering JavaScript with references from Free Code Camp JavaScript tutorial and MDN JavaScript Docs.
+I will be covering JavaScript with references from the Internet.

 Strange part is, I will be writing the blog as I learn.
 Thus, It will be a short and quick blog of JavaScript through my boots.